Supporting and Growing Program Models

 In our own local community, ProLiteracy offers direct service to adult learners by partnering with a member program, the Northside Learning Center, to teach low-income adults and youth computing and Internet skills in an effort to overcome the harmful effects of the digital divide.
 This project, part of our digital literacy initiative and run with support from the John Ben Snow Foundation out of the Colvin Center, provides free access to the Internet in a comfortable, familiar setting where students can gain digital literacy skills to achieve their work, education, and life goals.
 The project also provides basic computer instruction for the students such as learning to navigate a desktop, and using Microsoft Word and Microsoft Excel.

 Library Literacy Action Agenda

-The National Library Literacy Action Agenda is expected to be completed by November 2013.
-Initially, the Action Agenda will be shared with literacy program directors, public library directors, representatives from state libraries, and literacy and outreach librarians.
+The National Library Literacy Action Agenda is for literacy program directors, public library directors, representatives from state libraries, and literacy and outreach librarians.
 The project is made possible by a one-year national leadership grant from the Institute of Museum and Library Services.

 Northside Up Entrepreneurs Project

 For the first time, we’ve taken our methods of teaching literacy internationally and applied them domestically.
 With our Syracuse-based nonprofit partner Northside UP, we launched a workforce-training project to prepare low-income immigrants to develop and operate small business enterprises by pairing literacy and English language instruction with entrepreneurial interests.

 At the end of the 9-month training project, the participants plan to establish or grow their small business enterprises or find jobs that fit their new skills.
 We hope to roll this model out to other communities across the United States, impacting both literacy and economic development.
 This project is possible through support from the Pitney Bowes Foundation.